 - diabetes, or if you take certain medicines for glaucoma or diabetes, or take niacin (vitamin B3)

 - cataract surgery or other eye surgery.
-About 30% who have had eye surgery get CME later.
+About 30% of patients who have had eye surgery develop CME later.

 There are many ways to treat CME.
 They include:

 - eye drops to reduce swelling in the macula.
 These eye drops could be steroid or non-steroid eye drops.